 Main Topics

-Most of the courses in our dataset had nuclear weapons (37%), arms control, disarmament and non-proliferation more broadly (30.9%), and weapons of mass destruction (14.8%) as their primary topic.
-Only a few courses were devoted exclusively to emerging technologies such as artificial intelligence, space, and cyber.
+Most of the courses in our dataset had nuclear weapons (39.7%), arms control, disarmament and non-proliferation more broadly (28.9%), and weapons of mass destruction (14.9%) as their primary topic.
+Space has emerged as new topic in academic lectures.

 University Departments

-Almost all the courses on arms control, disarmament, and non-proliferation in our dataset were taught by political science or international relations faculty (85.2 percent).
-Only some classes were taught by natural sciences departments.
+Almost all the courses on arms control, disarmament, and non-proliferation in our dataset were taught at a political science or international relations faculty (86%).
+Only some classes were taught by natural sciences departments or others.

 Gender (Instructors)

 The gender structure in non-proliferation and disarmament education remains highly uneven.
-For 65.9 percent of the courses in our dataset, the instructor was male.
-Only 22 percent of the classes were taught be female lecturers, and 3.7 percent were instructed jointly by male and female lecturers.
-For 8.5 percent of the courses, we could not find information on the lecturer.
+For 64.5% of the courses in our dataset, the instructor was identified as male.
+Only 22.3% of the classes were taught be female presenting lecturers, and 3.3% were instructed jointly by male and female lecturers.
+For 9.9% of the courses, we weren’t able to identify the lecturer’s gender.

 Nuclear Weapon Status

-Most of the courses in our dataset were taught in nuclear weapon states (56.1%) or countries that participate as host nations in NATO nuclear sharing (22%).
-This would suggest that non-proliferation and disarmament education is more prevalent in countries which rely on nuclear deterrence for their security, although the distribution might be skewed due to the focus on Western universities.
+Most of the courses in our dataset were taught in nuclear weapon states (50.4%) or countries that participate as host nations in NATO nuclear sharing (19.2%).
+This would suggest that non-proliferation and disarmament education is more prevalent in countries which rely on nuclear deterrence for their security, although the distribution might be skewed due to the overly representation of Western universities.

 Syllabus Availability